 Food & Connectivity: Network is rarely available.
 Food is available at an affordable price.

 After Thachru you walk for another kilometer or two to reach Danda Dhar starting point.
-At this particular point the jungle ends and now you find only shrubs, bushes, small peaks and big boulders scattered all around you while you walk.
+At this particular point, the jungle ends and now you find only shrubs, bushes, small peaks, and big boulders scattered all around you while you walk.
 The last stretch from here to reach the Kali Ghati top is known as the Danda Dhar, in Hindi which literally means, the sharpness of a long stick.
 This stretch is of around 2 kilometers but highly risky and difficult.
 The path is narrow and the soil is not solid.
 You climb at an elevation of more than 60 degrees.

 After completing this part of the trek you reach the Kali Ghati top which offers as another base camp on Shrikhand Mahadev trek.
 For the first time, you get a 360 degree view and can see the path for the next day trekking.

 As the name says in Hindi ‘Bheem ka dwaar’ or ‘the gates of Bheem’ in English, this place is the entry point for Parvati Bagicha – your next base camp.
 It is 8 kilometers from Kali Ghati top.
 From Kali Ghati the trek goes downwards for the first 2 kilometers till Bheem Talai – another halting point on the trek and after that, it goes gradually up and down.
 Trekking becomes fun as you cross several small hills and waterfalls till the time you reach Bheem Dwari.
 This place is live and is a major halting point during the yatra time.
-You can find multiple tents to stay and ample food.
+You can find multiple tents to stay with and ample food.
 To reach the Parvati Bagicha, you go past this settlement and need to cross the main water stream coming from the top of the nearby hills known as ‘Parvati Nala.’
 After crossing the ‘Nala’ there is a steep hike of around kilometer and a half to reach Parvati Bagicha.

 Parvati Bagicha is a small open meadow area which seems to be the perfect place for settlement.
 There are many small and big water streams nearby the tent area, however, these remain alive during monsoon/yatra season only.
 From here you get a clear view of the valley and can see the villages down.